Pay Make A Payment Request Request an Appointment Forms Complete Our Forms Find Us Like Us on Facebook Reviews Leave a Google Review Call Locations

 A mother and father smiling while holding their little girl in Cumming

-• Their teeth are protruding
+• Their teeth are protruding.

-• They suck their thumb or finger
+• They suck their thumb or fingers.

-• Their teeth appear gapped, crooked, or crowded
+• Their teeth appear gapped, crooked, or crowded.

-• Their teeth do not appear to come together correctly
+• Their teeth do not appear to come together correctly.

 Two young boys wearing backpacks outside of school and one wearing braces in Cumming